kamranmuazzam/fy/pages/Threatened Abortion.md

 - ((662a9a02-d32c-45da-a7a3-075328492a17))
 - ## Presents with
-	- Slight PV bleeding usually painless
+	- Slight PV bleeding browning/red usually painless (there may be mild back pain following hemorrhage)
 - ## O/E
 	- Soft uterus that corresponds to the gestational age
+	- bleeding from external os
 	- Closed cervix
+- ## Differential Diagnosis
+	- Cervical Polyp
 - ## Investigations
 	- Routine (Haemogram, urine routine)
 	- Ultrasound